yagosys/202301/userguide/08-calico/multiplenode/task.md

 metadata:
   name: net-calico
   namespace: kube-system
 EOF
 ```

-- ### create net-calico cni config on master node
+- ### create net-calico cni config under /etc/cni/multus/net.d on each worker node
-the net-calico.conf has name "net-calico" which match the net-attach-def name
+the net-calico.conf has name **"net-calico"** which match the crd net-attach-def (NetworkAttachmentDefinition) name, we also config to use host-local ipam and config different subnet range for pods on each node.

 ```
 nodes=("10.0.1.100" "10.0.2.200" "10.0.2.201")
 cidr=("10.244.6" "10.244.97" "10.244.93")